Russian war effort runs into diplomatic, military hurdles

 “Ukraine can win this war,” he said, adding that NATO must continue to offer military support to Kyiv.

-Meanwhile, Russia inflicted damage but failed to make significant territorial gains in eastern Ukraine, the focus of its war effort since Russian forces failed to seize the capital, Kyiv.
+Meanwhile, Russia inflicted damage but failed to make significant territorial gains in eastern Ukraine, the focus of its war effort since its forces failed to seize the capital, Kyiv.

-Russian and Ukrainian fighters are engaged in a village-by-village battle for Ukraine’s eastern industrial heartland, the Donbas.
+Russian and Ukrainian fighters are battling village-by-village for Ukraine’s eastern industrial heartland, the Donbas.
 Ukrainian soldiers have fought Moscow-backed separatists there for eight years.

+On Sunday, a Ukrainian battalion in the Kharkiv region reached the Russian border and made a victorious video there addressed to President Volodymyr Zelenskyy.
+The video posted on Facebook by Ukraine’s Ministry of Defense shows a dozen fighters around a post covered with blue and yellow, Ukraine’s colors.

+One said the unit went “to the dividing line with the Russian Federation, the occupying country.
+Mr. President, we have reached it.
+We are here.”

+Determining a full picture of the fighting, especially the unfolding battle in the east, is difficult.
+Airstrikes and artillery barrages make it extremely dangerous for reporters to move around, and both Ukraine and the Moscow-backed separatists fighting in the east have introduced tight restrictions on reporting from the combat zone.

-Over the weekend, Russian forces hit a chemical plant and 11 high-rise buildings in Siverodonetsk, in the Donbas, regional governor Serhii Haidaii said.
-Russian missiles also destroyed “military infrastructure facilities” in the Yavoriv district of western Ukraine, near the Polish border, the governor of the Lviv region said.
+Over the weekend, Russian forces hit a chemical plant and 11 high-rise buildings in Siverodonetsk, in the Donbas, regional Gov. Serhii Haidaii said.
+Russian missiles also destroyed “military infrastructure facilities” in the Yavoriv district of western Ukraine, near the Polish border, the Lviv region’s governor said.
 Lviv is a gateway for Western-supplied weapons to Ukraine.

-The Ukrainian military said it held off a renewed Russian offensive in the Donetsk area of the Donbas.
-Ukraine also blew up two railway bridges that had been seized by Russian forces in the eastern region of Luhansk, Ukraine’s Special Operations Command said Sunday.
-It said the move was to prevent Russia from bringing in more troops to attack the towns of Lisichansk and Severodonetsk.
+The Ukrainian military said it stopped a renewed Russian offensive in the Donetsk area of the Donbas.
+It also blew up two railway bridges that had been seized by Russian forces in the eastern region of Luhansk, Ukraine’s Special Operations Command said Sunday.
+The aim was to prevent Russia from bringing in more troops to attack the towns of Lisichansk and Severodonetsk.

 And Ukrainian forces stopped an attempted Russian advance near the eastern city of Izyum, the governor of Ukraine’s Kharkiv region, Oleh Sinegubov, reported.